 where we also used the fact that, at $y=0$, the angular integration over $n_\perp$ is trivially 1, and the ellipsis stands for higher orders in $\r^{-1}$ We have thus recovered the KMOC result \cite{Cristofoli:2021vyo} for the leading $\r^{-1}$-contribution to the metric.

 We can also compute subleading contributions to the metric in the $\r^{-1}$ expansion by keeping higher-order terms in the expansion in $y$.
-In dimensional regularization at finite $\epsilon = (4-d)/2$, and in the strict on-shell limit enforced by localizing onto the external propagator pole, the momentum-space metric $\tilde{h}^{\mu\nu}(k)$ becomes independent of $k^{2}$.
+In the strict on-shell limit enforced by localizing onto the external propagator pole, the momentum-space metric $\tilde{h}^{\mu\nu}(k)$ becomes independent of $k^{2}$.
 This suggests that we should not expect any departure from the leading-order behavior described above, at least if the initial state contains only two matter particles and no gravitational radiation.